umtdemr/foxwall-frontend/README.md

 This is frontend implementation of the [foxwall api](https://github.com/umtdemr/foxwall).
 If you curious about the api please take a look.

-> This project currently in process.
+> This project currently in progress.

+## TO DO

+- [ ] Start writing test after finished design